stoqs/stoqs/doc/instructions/LOADING.md

 Instructions for loading your data in STOQS

-These instructions cover the loading of in situ discrete sampling geometry feature type data from OPeNDAP accessible data sources.
+These instructions cover the loading of in situ discrete sampling geometry feature type data from OpenDAP accessible data sources.
 Data adhereing to the Climate and Forecast conventions version 1.6 are supported for loading into STOQS.
 Specific feature types supported are: trajectory, timeSeries, and timeSeriesProfile.
 For more information please see http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.6/cf-conventions.html